(Advanced) Pass values into a form via email

 This form, for example, loads with contact information fields pre-populated, based on the constituent's record in Little Green Light:

-This article describes how you can send people to a pre-populated form using an email sent from Little Green Light (using LGL Direct Email):
+This article describes how you can send people to a pre-populated form like what's shown in the screenshot above using an email sent from Little Green Light (using LGL Email).

 Prerequisites: